 Kim Peacock.
 God has rescued me from me more times than I can count, and I’m so thankful for His infinite grace and mercy in my life.

-My husband Larry and I have six amazingly, unique kids who have brought beautiful color to our lives.
+My husband Larry and I have six amazingly, unique kids who have brought beautiful colors to our lives.
 Some of those kids are now gifting us with grandkids, who have us completely wrapped around their little fingers.

 In 1998 our oldest daughter Nicole was killed in a tragic off-roading accident.
 When Nicole went to Heaven, darkness invaded our world, and we wondered if our family would survive the crushing pain of grief.

 As we grappled with our sorrow, we learned how to live in the “new normal” of life without Nicole.
-It was in that journey that God gave me the passion for living Victoriously in grief and helping others to do the same.
+It was during that journey that God gave me the passion for living Victoriously in grief and helping others to do the same.

 We were high desert dwellers in Southern California for most of our lives.
 I loved the stark beauty of the desert and felt at peace when I was able to be in its wide-open expanse.